 In this post, we will understand, how to easily get started with CDK in .NET.

 CDK stands for Cloud Development Kit.
-CDK allows developers to provision the resources in AWS cloud programmatically.
+CDK allows developers to provision the resources in the AWS cloud programmatically.
 CDK supports a variety of programming languages including C#, Java, Python, Go, JavaScript & TypeScript.

 In this step, you will create a CDK App.
 An App